green-sprout/docs/docs/docs/general/srs.md

 ### 1.2 Scope
 This project will be a web-based application.
-The main actors of this application can include restaurant owners, reviewers, or general visitors.
+The main actors of this application include reviewers and general visitors.
 The key features planned are: